 • Provide basic needs and loving care for your animal

-• Promote your foster pet and bring them to adoption events and meetings
+• Promote your foster pet and bring them to adoption events / meet & greets

-• Teach basic commands and house manners to prepare for their new home
+• Teach basic commands and house manners to prepare them for their new home

 • Understand and follow the Helping Strays Foster Guidelines